uvarc/rc-website/content/education/rivanna-instructional.md

 ## Partition and Reservations

-The allocation will have access to the `instructional` partition.
+The allocation will have access to the `interactive` partition.
 Students can enter this with the `-p` or `--partition` options to Slurm.
 ```
-#SBATCH -p instructional
+#SBATCH -p interactive
 ```
 or
 ```
-#SBATCH --partition=instructional
+#SBATCH --partition=interactive
 ```
 If students use the Open OnDemand interface, they will enter this into the appropriate textbox when starting their interactive job application.